 The AUTO IN and AUTO OUT sockets allow multiple Chord Memory modules to be chained together to form an easy to use polyphonic step recorder.
-You can capture a chord progression simply by clicking on the first RECORD button and playing the chords on your MIDI keyboard.
+You can capture a chord progression simply by clicking on the first RECORD button and playing the chords in succession on your MIDI keyboard.

 At the top left there’s an editable text label that you can use to help identify what the module is storing.

 In addition to the CHORD OUT signal a standard 1 V/Octave BASS OUT signal is provided that tracks the pitch of the lowest note in the chord or scale.
-You could use this control voltage perhaps to transpose a sequence.

 The Chord Memory module’s exact behaviour varies depending on how it is connected and whether the RECORD button is engaged.